Shirley Ross: Personal life

+Death

 Ross died from cancer in Menlo Park, California, aged 62.
 As her married name, Bernice Dolan Blum, was not well known, her death was not widely publicized.
 But Hope, with whom she had an enduring real-life friendship, did not fail to commemorate her death.
 He and Crosby sent a 5-foot tall cross with white carnations and a spray of red roses to her funeral.
-According to her daughter, it was mobbed.
+According to her daughter, the service was mobbed.